prakhar479/HEDGE/docs/CLI.md

 - Visualizations (if `--visualize` is used)

 ### `analyze`
-Analyze code complexity and structure.
+Analyze code complexity and structure with layer-aware metrics.

 **Arguments:**
 - `code` - Python file to analyze (required)